scalabridgelondon/lesson-plans/essential-scala/algebraic-data-types.md

 ### Project Work

 Discuss data structures that the students' project will require.
 How can these be modelled as algebraic data types?

+### More Examples

+An `IntList` is either
+- a `Pair` containing a `head` that is an `Int` and a tail that is an `IntList` OR
+- `Empty`

+Implement this ADT.

+You can also do binary trees, `Option` (for a fixed type, as we don't have generic types yet), etc.

+Also fun (and possibly mind bending) are to implement grammars that describe DSLs.
+E.g. a grammar for creating sentences, or images, or whatever is of interest to the students.
+This will probably tie into their project work.